The Digital Piranesi

 View of the Basilica of San Lorenzo fuori le Mura

 The pristine, newly restored piazza also calls attention to the church’s state of architectural decay, and perhaps the moral decay that surrounds it, particularly through both the tourists and locals that are depicted.
 Jeanne Zarucchi convincingly argues that such staffage figures “convey a message of regret for Rome’s decay” and “enhance the ironic contrast between past and present, not just in the physical sense, but in a social and moral sense as well” (377).
 The exalted position of this seemingly lowly figure suggests a cultural commentary or social critique that is difficult to access, particularly for modern viewers.
-Yet, through this figure, Piranesi demonstrates that no element of his etchings is extraneous.
-Piranesi’s staffage figures, which warrant further scholarly attention, communicate larger meanings, inviting reflection on the issues of his day.
+Yet, through this figure, Piranesi connects a seemingly crass aspect of urban life to issues of patronage and restoration.
 (ZL)

 To see this image in the Vedute di Roma, volume 16 of Piranesi's Opere, click here.